 Then how do we know what is right, what is morality and right code of conduct according to Hinduism?
 We find an answer to this in Yajnavalkya Smriti (1.7).
 Yajnavalkya is considered the second most important authority on Hindu Law, next only to Manu.
 He defines the law in the following manner, "The Śruti, the Smriti, the practice of good men, what seems good to one's self, and a desire maturely considered—these are declared to be the root of Law."
 He also adds that four persons well-versed in the Vedas can form a Court and whatever they decide becomes the law.
 Alternatively, the opinion of a self-realized yogi who has knowledge of Self can be considered.
 There are explained below.

 Sruti: The triple Vedas constitute the Sruti, the heard ones.

 Smriti: The law books (Dharma Sastras) constitute the Smriti, the scholarly works.

 Practice of good men: This constitutes the established practice or what is generally approved by society as the opinion of the righteous ones.

 What seems to be good to oneself: When the above three are not clear, and when we have conflicting opinions and proofs, one should go by one's conscience or inner compass.

-Of the file, Sruti carries the highest authority and the last one the lowest.
+Of the four, Sruti carries the highest authority and the last one the lowest.

 Suggestions for Further Reading